Capabilities overview

 - Complexity sweet spot

-- Multi-op parts that need DFM collaboration more than commodity catalog work.
+- Multi-op parts that need shop-level DFM collaboration, not commodity catalog work.

 Larger parts welcome for review—we'll flag if they need a different bench.